How Many Steps in 2km? A thorough look to Step Counting and Distance

 Q: How many calories do I burn walking 2km?

 A: Calorie burn depends on factors like weight, pace, and terrain.
 A general estimate is that a person burns approximately 100-200 calories walking 2km.
-However, this is a rough estimate, and using a calorie-tracking app or fitness tracker will provide a more accurate calculation.
+Still, this is a rough estimate, and using a calorie-tracking app or fitness tracker will provide a more accurate calculation.

 Q: What if my step count is consistently higher or lower than expected?